LiFi is a communication method that uses LEDs instead of dongles or antennas to provide internet access and data transfer at ultrahigh speeds.

 Range

 Connecting to the internet over LiFi is as confined as the light from that LED.
 It can’t penetrate walls like WiFi.
-Just one obstacle, and bam you’re disconnected!
-You would also need to be in a defined range to use it efficiently as light intensity decreases with distance.
+Just one obstacle, and bam, you’re disconnected!
+You would also need to be in a defined range to use it efficiently, as light intensity decreases with distance.
 Literally, you can’t even turn your back against the LED bulb because that will again interfere with light, and thus with your signals.

 Interference From Other Light Sources

-LiFi is good for indoor purposes, as long as you are in an enclosed area with minimum or no ambient light.
+LiFi is good for indoor purposes, as long as you are in an enclosed area with minimal or no ambient light.
 If your room has windows or if you’re sitting on your balcony, there are fair chances that light from outside may mess with your LiFi signals.

 Requires Additional Devices